 Key Points About Mining:

-- High Costs: Mining requires expensive hardware and consumes significant electricity, which can sometimes outweigh the value of the Bitcoin earned.
+• High Costs: Mining requires expensive hardware and consumes significant electricity, which can sometimes outweigh the value of the coin earned.

 Why Is Bitcoin So Valuable?